Certain skills are growing in demand. Skills that can almost guarantee your jobs and opportunities for years and decades to come.

 I have plenty of WordPress guides on this website.
 Check out the links below:

-3. Learn the Basics of UI and UX
+3. Get to Know UI and UX

 UI (User Interface) and UX (User Experience) are the basics of user experience design.